fangwei123456/spikingjelly/docs/source/activation_based_en/0_neuron.rst

 The ``surrogate_function`` behaves exactly the same as the step function during forward propagation, and we will introduce its working principle for back propagation later.
 We can just ignore it now.

 You may be curious about the number of neurons in this layer.
-For most neurons layers in :class:`spikingjelly.clock_driven.neuron`, the number of neurons is automatically determined according to the ``shape`` of the received input after initialization or re-initialization by calling the ``reset()`` function.
+For most neurons layers in :class:`spikingjelly.activation_based.neuron`, the number of neurons is automatically determined according to the ``shape`` of the received input after initialization or re-initialization by calling the ``reset()`` function.

 Similar to neurons in RNN, spiking neurons are also stateful (they have memory).
 The state variable of a spiking neuron is generally its membrane potential :math:`V_{t}`.
-Therefore, neurons in :class:`spikingjelly.clock_driven.neuron` have state variable ``v``.
+Therefore, neurons in :class:`spikingjelly.activation_based.neuron` have state variable ``v``.
 We can print the membrane potential of the newly created LIF neurons layer:

 .. code-block:: python